Alab-NII/eval_vl_glue/evaluation/README.md

 ## glue_tasks

 - **run_glue.py** is a script to fine-tune a model on the GLUE task.
-    We modified [run_glue.py](https://github.com/huggingface/transformers/blob/v4.4.0/examples/text-classification/run_glue.py) in the Huggingface's transformers repository to support prediction with the validation sets and multiple validation sets (for MNLI matched and mismatched sets).
+    We modified [run_glue.py](https://github.com/huggingface/transformers/blob/v4.4.0/examples/text-classification/run_glue.py) in the Huggingface's transformers repository to support prediction with multiple validation sets (for MNLI matched and mismatched sets).

     The usage is basically the same as the original one.